On this page we list some frequently asked questions, if you need further support please check out our support section.

 - User account

-- Filter parameters and background job arguments for the Ruby gem and Elixir package.
+- Filter request parameters and background job arguments.

 Add additional instrumentation to your app to gain more insights in how your application is performing by measuring the duration of separate events.
 Read how in the documentation for our Ruby gem and Elixir package.